-Escherichia coli (abbreviated as E. coli) is a commensal (normal flora) of gut of humans and warm-blooded animals.
+Escherichia coli (abbreviated as E. coli) is a commensal (normal flora) in the gut of humans and warm-blooded animals.
 Most strains of E.coli are harmless, some even benefit the hosts by producing vitamin K in the gut.
 Some strains, however, can cause severe foodborne diseases.

-Diseases caused by E. coli are:
+Diseases caused by E. coli

-Important properties of E. coli
+Characteristics of E. coli

-- Most abundant facultative anaerobe in colon and feces
+- E. coli is the most abundant facultative anaerobe in the colon and feces.

 - Antigenic properties: There are more than 1000 antigenic types of Escherichia coli.

 a.
-O-Cell wall antigens (>150 types)
+O-cell wall antigens (>150 types)

 b.
-H- Flagellar antigen (>50 types)
+H- flagellar antigen (>50 types)

 c.
 K- capsular antigen (>90 types)

-Virulence factors of E.coli
+Virulence Factors of E.coli

 - Pili: Helps in adherence of organisms to the cells of jejunum and ileum in case of intestinal tract infection; urinary tract epithelium in case of urinary tract infections.

-- Endotoxin (lipopolysaccharide): Responsible for several features of gram negative sepsis such as fever, hypotension and disseminated intravascular coagulation (DIC).
+- Endotoxin (lipopolysaccharide): Responsible for several features of gram-negative sepsis such as fever, hypotension, and disseminated intravascular coagulation (DIC).

 - Indole positive: produces indole from tryptophan